syncfusion-content/blazor-docs/blazor/rich-text-editor/style.md

 ## Highlight the specific lines

-Programmatically highlight a portion of the text in the editor, like setting the background color of the text, by applying background style to the particular text using the RichTextEditor [ExecuteCommand](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ExecuteCommandOption.html) method and the `jsinterop` method.
+Programmatically highlight a portion of the text in the editor, like setting the background color of the text by applying background style to the particular text using the RichTextEditor [ExecuteCommand](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ExecuteCommandOption.html) method and the `jsinterop` method.

 Refer the jsintrob method in the `<head>` wwwroot/jsinterop.js of the file.